Are you fascinated with planets, meteors, and black holes? If yes, a career as an Astronomer might be perfect for you.

 The course provides you with a combination of physics, geospatial science, mathematics, engineering, and specialised space studies.
 You also learn data manipulation using standard astronomical software packages.

 Bachelor of Science (Astronomy and Astrophysics) – Macquarie University

 Studying for this major, you develop creative problem-solving skills and learn to apply basic physical principles and computational and mathematical techniques.

-After completing the course, you get the ability to develop analytical solutions to develop customized software to manipulate equations and solve astrophysical issues.
+After completing the course, you can develop analytical solutions to develop customised software to manipulate equations and solve astrophysical issues.